RedisLabs/redislabs-docs/content/rs/references/cli-reference/rladmin.md

 When joining a node to an existing cluster, it is mandatory to provide an administrator username and password, and to specify either the cluster name or the internal IP address of an existing node (nodes).
 If the cluster name is provided, it will be resolved in order to find the address/es of one or more existing nodes.

 The following parameters are optional:

-The persistent_path path parameter specifies a path for persistent storage (default location: /var/opt/redislabs/persist), while the ephemeral_path path parameter specifies a path ephemeral storage (default location: /var/opt/redislabs). flash_enabled flag.
-If provided, created database will have its flash  capabilities enabled.
+The **persistent_path** path parameter specifies a path for persistent storage (default location: /var/opt/redislabs/persist), while the **ephemeral_path** path parameter specifies a path ephemeral storage (default location: /var/opt/redislabs).

+**flash_enabled** flag: If provided, created database will have its flash  capabilities enabled.
 This only works on a node supporting flash. flash_path parameters specifies a path for flash storage (default      location: /var/opt/redislabs/flash), This is needed in case the node does not  support CAPI.
 The location should have flash drive mounted on it.

-If rack awareness is enabled in the cluster the it is mandatory to supply the rack_id.
+If rack awareness is enabled in the cluster the it is mandatory to supply the **rack_id**.
 If this node is added in order to replace an existing node then you need to supply the ID of the node to be replaced in the replace_node parameter.
-In this case you can update the rack_id by supplying a new value and supplying the override_rack_id flag.
-You can add flash support using flash_enabled but if original node already had flash support, flash_enabled is mandatory. addr parameter.
-If provided it will set the internal address of the node.
-If not provided the node will set address automatically. external_addr parameter.
-If provided it will set the external addresses of the node.
+In this case you can update the rack_id by supplying a new value and supplying the **override_rack_id** flag.
+You can add flash support using **flash_enabled** but if original node already had flash support, **flash_enabled** is mandatory.

+**addr** parameter: If provided it will set the internal address of the node.
+If not provided the node will set address automatically.

+**external_addr** parameter: If provided it will set the external addresses of the node.
 If not provided the node will set addresses automatically.
-If override_repair is marked, the node will join the cluster even if there is a dead node in it. cnm_http_port is used to join a cluster to which the default cnm_http port was changed (using rladmin cluster config cnm_http_port)
+If **override_repair** is marked, the node will join the cluster even if there is a dead node in it.

+**cnm_http_port** is used to join a cluster to which the default cnm_http port was changed (using ``rladmin cluster config cnm_http_port``)

 ### cluster recover